karina377/Voice-Deepfake-Detection/README.md

 This repository contains all project components, including dataset preparation, model development, statistical analyses, database implementation, deployment, and user documentation.

+## Research Disclaimer

+This project was developed as part of a final academic project in Information Systems in collaboration with the Israel National Cyber Directorate.

+The repository is intended for research, educational, and demonstration purposes only.
+It is not designed or validated for production use or real-world security-critical deployments.

 ## Background